sdss/astra/docs/sphinx/roadmap.rst

 *5. Deploy initial version of Astra to Utah.

+*6. Wrap up ASPCAP as a component

+*7. Wrap up The Cannon as a component

+*8. Wrap up The Payne as a component

+*9. Wrap up IN-SYNC as a component

 Upcoming
 ^^^^^^^^

-*6. Wrap up ASPCAP as a component

-*7. Wrap up The Cannon as a component

-*8. Wrap up hot star code as a component
+*10. Wrap up hot star code as a component

-*9. Wrap up The Payne as a component

-*10. Wrap up IN-SYNC as a component

 *11. Wrap up WD code as a component? (awaiting code)

-*12. Wrap up The Chat code as a component? (awaiting code)

-*13. Create a web interface for monitoring data flow, CRUDding components, and watching analysis job status, etc.
+*12. Create a web interface for monitoring data flow, CRUDding components, and watching analysis job status, etc.

-*14. CRUD functionality for "experiments" to compare results between versions, etc
+*13. CRUD functionality for "experiments" to compare results between versions, etc

-*15. Enable "experiments" functionality through Astra website.
+*14. Enable "experiments" functionality through Astra website.

-*16. Modularize common components (e.g., continuum normalisation, spectrum generation)
+*15. Modularize common components (e.g., continuum normalisation, spectrum generation)

 Road map